U.S. consulting with Saudi Arabia on ways to counter threats from north

 WASHINGTON (Reuters) - The U.S. military said on Thursday it was consulting with Saudi Arabia on ways to mitigate threats from the north after Saturday’s attack on Saudi oil facilities, which U.S. officials have blamed on Iran.

+One U.S. official, speaking on the condition of anonymity, told Reuters that the trajectory of the incoming missiles and drones - from the north as opposed to the south - made them difficult for Riyadh to defend against, exposing a gap in the kingdom’s capabilities.

+“Clearly there was an attack on this oil facility and U.S. Central Command is in consultation with the Saudis to discuss potential ways to look at mitigating future attacks,” Colonel Patrick Ryder, a spokesman for the Joint Chiefs of Staff, told reporters during a press conference.

-A Pentagon spokesman, speaking at a news briefing, declined to say whether the U.S. military believed the drone and missile attack was launched from Iranian territory, deferring to Saudi Arabia’s ongoing assessment.
+Another spokesman, speaking at the same news briefing, declined to say whether the U.S. military believed the drone and missile attack was launched from Iranian territory, deferring to Saudi Arabia’s ongoing assessment.

 Reuters has previously reported that the United States believes the attack was launched from Iran.